-In airports, face masks must be worn and people should maintain a social distance of two metres between themselves and other passengers.
+In airports, face masks must be worn and people should maintain a social distance of 1.5 metres from other passengers.

-Authorities also advise checking-in for flights online to cut down on face-to-face contact at the airport and to avoid carrying phones or other items in your hands when navigating check-in process and security checkpoints.
+Authorities also advise checking in for flights online to cut down on face-to-face contact at the airport.
+It is also recommended to avoid carrying phones or other items in your hands when navigating check-in and security checkpoints.

-At airports in Oman, only passengers with valid air tickets are allowed entry so those departing Muscat or Salalah cannot bring friends or family to the airport with them.
+Only passengers with valid air tickets are allowed entry to airports in Oman, so those departing from Muscat or Salalah cannot bring friends or family to the airport with them.